2024 Solar Incentives Guide for Fairhope, AL - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC may apply to your situation, call your local Fairhope solar panel installation expert and ask for more information.
+Wondering how the ITC applies to your specific situation?
+Contact your local Fairhope solar panel installation expert to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Fairhope solar panel installers.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Fairhope solar panel installers directly.

 State & Local Solar Incentives